 - Driver's License

-Note: Casual non-benefited employees are limited to working no more than twenty-five (25) hours per week and no more than 900 hours in a fiscal year (July 1-June 30).
+Note: Temporary non-benefited casual/seasonal workers are limited to working no more than 900 hours or 6 months full-time in a fiscal year (July 1 – June 30).

 Essential Job Functions

 As a Casual Recreation Instructor 2, you will:

 Plan, implement and evaluate recreation programs for individuals with disabilities.

 Adapt activities to meet the needs of program participants; create a positive and safe environment; establish positive rapport with parents, participants and volunteers.

 Guide and direct volunteers.

 Attend staff meetings and trainings.